Dangling modifier: Usage of "hopefully"

 Since about the 1960s, controversy has arisen over the proper usage of the adverb hopefully.
 Some grammarians object to constructions such as "Hopefully, the sun will be shining tomorrow".
 Their complaint is that the term "hopefully" is understood as the manner in which the sun will shine if read literally, with the suggested modification "I hope the sun will shine tomorrow" if it is the speaker that is full of hope.
 "Hopefully" used in this way is a disjunct (cf. "admittedly", "mercifully", "oddly").
 Disjuncts (also called sentence adverbs) are useful in colloquial speech for the concision they permit.

 No other word in English expresses that thought.
 In a single word we can say it is regrettable that (regrettably) or it is fortunate that (fortunately) or it is lucky that (luckily), and it would be comforting if there were such a word as hopably or, as suggested by Follett, hopingly, but there isn't. [...]
 In this instance nothing is to be lost – the word would not be destroyed in its primary meaning – and a useful, nay necessary term is to be gained.

 What had been expressed in lengthy adverbial constructions, such as "it is regrettable that ..". or "it is fortunate that .."., had of course always been shortened to the adverbs "regrettably" or "fortunately".
 Bill Bryson says, "those writers who scrupulously avoid 'hopefully' in such constructions do not hesitate to use at least a dozen other words – 'apparently', 'presumably', 'happily', 'sadly', 'mercifully', 'thankfully', and so on – in precisely the same way".

 Merriam-Webster gives a usage note on its entry for "hopefully"; the editors point out that the disjunct sense of the word dates to the early 18th century and has been in widespread use since at least the 1930s.
 Objection to this sense of the word, they state, became widespread only in the 1960s.
 The Merriam Webster editors maintain that this usage is "entirely standard".

+There are similar complications with the term "doubtless" or "doubtlessly".
+"Alex doubtlessly ran out of gas" either means Alex was doubtless when he ran out of gas, or the speaker is doubtless in declaring that Alex ran out of gas.